Yegorich555/web-ui-pack/README.md

 // create element
 const el = document.createElement("wup-popup");
 // WARN el.$options is a observable-clone of WUPPopupElement.$defaults
-// WARN: ShowCases is const enum and import ShowCases available only in Typescript el.$options.showCase = ShowCases.onClick | ShowCases.onFocus; // show popup by target.click and/or target.focus events
+// WARN: PopupShowCases is const enum and import PopupShowCases available only in Typescript el.$options.showCase = PopupShowCases.onClick | PopupShowCases.onFocus; // show popup by target.click and/or target.focus events
 el.$options.target = document.querySelector("button");
 /*
   Placement can be $top, $right, $bottom, $left (top - above at the target etc.)